VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Data Analysis

 \paragraph{\textbf{Performance Overview}}

-Similarly as before, we report PC and MAE; however, due to class imbalance (which most strongly affects the MLLMs) we also report per class ($\text{MAE}[\text{GT}=k]$ for Seeker ground truth (GT) rating $k$) and Macro MAE (M-MAE).
+As before, we report PC and MAE; however, due to class imbalance (which most strongly affects the MLLMs) we also report per class ($\text{MAE}[\text{GT}=k]$ for Seeker ground truth (GT) rating $k$) and Macro MAE (M-MAE).
 We report accuracy for all models, though we discuss later that this statistic can be misleading due to class imbalance.
 Due to the retroactive nature of these evaluations, no model is actively participating in the recommendation process so satisfaction metrics are not relevant here.
 The results are presented in Tab.~\ref{tab:llm_stats}.
-We note that the Assistants score best or 2nd best in nearly every measure. \emph{Critically, no MLLM alternative tested was competitive with real human recommenders.}
+We note that the Assistants score best or 2nd best in nearly every measure, even accounting for the learning effects seen in Sec. \ref{sec:alignment}. \emph{Critically, no MLLM alternative tested was competitive with real human recommenders.}

 \paragraph{\textbf{Calibration and Distribution}} Examining a distribution of ratings, we note that both families of models experience systemic failure in replicating Seeker ratings; \textsc{Gemini} models heavily over-estimate the proportion of 1 ratings, while heavily collapsing on 3s and 4s; \textsc{GPT-4o-mini} adheres to a strongly normal distribution, peaking at 3, while \textsc{GPT-5-mini} produces a nearly linear decline across ratings (Fig.~\ref{fig:rating_dist}).
 All models maintain a relatively fair proportion of 5 ratings.
 This deficit is directly reflected in the PC performance of each model, where they perform very poorly, especially in comparison to human Assistants.
 Poor performance at capturing natural human rating distributions directly undermines the ability of these models to effectively predict preferences.